|

 Background.

-concept of the Royal Prerogative of Mercy, i.e. reprieving people who had been
+The concept of the Royal Prerogative of Mercy, i.e. reprieving people who

-sentenced to death, dates back a very long way in English law.
-We are all
+had been sentenced to death, dates back a very long way in English law.
+We were

-subjects of the reigning monarch and only he or she had the power of life or
+all subjects of the reigning monarch and only he or she had the power of life

-disposed of capital cases up to then.
-In
+disposed of capital cases up to then for those convicted of felonies, other

 In the years up to 1838, there were many crimes which carried a mandatory death